Elvis Presley and his unusual buddy.

 Long story short, whenever he was available, Leo would include Elvis in team meetings and strategies and The King attended every game.
 Leo made Elvis part of the team.

-Cahill told me, one day while conducting a meeting in his office, his secretary rushed in to tell him that Elvis's "men" were outside looking to meet with him.
+Cahill told me, that one day while conducting a meeting in his office, his secretary rushed in to tell him that Elvis's "men" were outside looking to meet with him.
 Leo was uncertain what they wanted but motioned them into his office while the others in the room settled back to watch what was about to happen.

 Leo told me, "Joe Esposito, the head guy in the Memphis Mob and Elvis's closest confidant plus three companions dressed in dark suits entered the room and asked him to stand.
 Then he asked Cahill to remove his jacket as he produced a beautiful oak box.
 He asked him to lower his head as he removed a necklace from the box".
 Leo said, "I thought I was being knighted".
 He was presented with a medallion - from the King.
 It displayed the letters T C B through a stroke of lightning - the piece was made of platinum.

-Leo said, "Espositio conducted the ceremony as if it was a solemn religious event".
+Leo said, "Espositio conducted the ceremony as if it was a solemn religious event."

 The TCB Lightning Bolt would become Elvis's motto ...